-- 2.3.13.2.3.14.
+- 2.3.13.
+The DECC interactive maps17 show that in September 2015, although Norwich had fewer than the GB average domestic solar photovoltaic (PV) installations, both Broadland and South Norfolk had over the GB average number of installations.
+However, this still represents a minority of the housing stock. - 2.3.14.
 As with major renewable energy generation, the potential for further growth in solar PV installations is difficult to predict.
-It is likely to be dependent on national issues such as government policy on subsidies, changes in technology, the cost of panels and the cost of other sources of energy. - 2.3.14.2.3.15.
-The DECC national heat map 19 for Greater Norwich shows heat demand by area.
+It is likely to be dependent on national issues such as government policy on subsidies, changes in technology, the cost of panels and the cost of other sources of energy. - 2.3.15.
+The DECC national heat map18 for Greater Norwich shows heat demand by area.
 It is primarily intended to help identify locations where local heat distribution is most likely to be beneficial and economic, and is a tool for prioritising locations for more detailed investigation.
 The map below also shows two Combined Heat and Power (CHP) installations in the area.
 The Utilities site in Norwich was allocated for development that will "seek to maximise the use of renewable and low carbon energy sources including the provision of district wide heating and CHP.
-As such, ©consideration continues to be given is currently being given to the potential for developing a CHP network in Norwich.
+As such, consideration continues to be given to the potential for developing a CHP network in Norwich.